 When an organization faces a security incident, it can be pretty chaotic depending on the severity; however, a silver lining is an organization’s ability to conduct a post-mortem and “lessons learned” during an incident to improve detection and our overall security posture.
 The NIST Incident Response Lifecycle outlines this process and highlights the importance of a follow-up report on the incident; this can be a powerful tool for developing new detection hypotheses.

 Threat Hunting is yet another great resource to develop hypotheses for new detections, as its core purpose is to identify threats that our boundary defenses and detections failed to recognize.
 When conducting threat hunting, it is essential to take notes, save queries and identify potential gaps in detection, whether it’s a lack of detection logic or missing an entire data source to detect a particular threat.

 When finding inspiration for writing new detections, there are often many more resources available than you may think, whether leveraging out-of-the-box, open-source, or bespoke rules that you write yourself based on threats you identify.
 The advantage of following a methodology is that the process is repeatable and continuous.
 In addition to developing a methodology for creating new detection logic, taking a detection-as-code approach further increases productivity by applying a Software Development Lifecycle approach to creating detection logic, enabling version control, collaboration, and unit testing.
-To learn more about leveraging the power of detection-as-code sign up for our free Panther trial as well as a hands-on workshop where we will guide you through the process.
+To learn more about leveraging the power of detection-as-code sign up for our hands-on workshops where we will guide you through the process.